bitegarden/bitegarden.github.io/_posts/2020-04-23-how-to-detect-vulnerabilities-in-your-code_en.md

 ﻿---
 layout: post
 title: How to detect vulnerabilities in your code
 description: SonarQube™ has become the most powerful continuous inspection and static analysis tool.
-For a couple of years, the development team has focused on improving all those analysis characteristics associated with vulnerability detection and security standards, including OWASP, SNAS, CWE, ...
+For a couple of years, the development team has focused on improving all those analysis characteristics associated with vulnerability detection and security standards, including OWASP, SANS, CWE, ...

 permalink: how-to-detect-vulnerabilities-in-your-code
 spanish: como-detectar-vulnerabilidades-en-el-codigo